 Red Flag #5: Should you encounter a caller who hangs up abruptly after being asked many questions (which you should always do), chances are they are involved in something dubious!

 Red Flag #6: Considered a major red flag should be any request to wire money, regardless of the amount, to a bank account "outside of the United States" in connection with your membership with us.
-BEFORE sending anything, make sure to contact Member Services at 1-800-852-4755 to inquire about the legitimacy of such requests.
+BEFORE sending anything, make sure to contact Member Services, from the United States of America or Canada at 1 855 310 9634 and from Mexico at 1 866 550 3602, to inquire about the legitimacy of such requests.

 Recognizing Ploys Used by Scammers